urbansense/wrench/README.md

 - **TELEClassGrouper**: Taxonomy-enhanced classification using LLMs and corpus-based methods
 - Can be extended with custom grouping algorithms

-### Cataloggers
+### Catalogers

-Cataloggers register metadata into data catalogs:
+Catalogers register metadata into data catalogs:

-- **SDDICatalogger**: Registers metadata into SDDI/CKAN-based catalogs
+- **SDDICataloger**: Registers metadata into SDDI/CKAN-based catalogs
 - Extensible interface for supporting other catalog systems

 ## Advanced Features